 2. Many repairs are simple wiring repairs or even not related to the appliance!

 Many times, all you may need is a simple adjustment, leveling or small repair like replacing burnt wiring, removing debris from a pump and so forth.
-Many times we have even fixed appliances for the small cost of the Diagnostic Fee!
+We have even fixed appliances for the small cost of the Diagnostic Fee!
 We can quickly diagnose the problem for you and then let you know if it is worth fixing.
-Most of the time it is!

 3. Will replacing my appliance cost me more than just the cost of the new appliance and installation?
 Consider that many wall ovens and cook tops built into cabinets or counter tops are not standard sizes.
 Each manufacturer builds them differently and then changes the sizes every few years.
 So, you may have to renovate or replace existing cabinets or counter tops just for that new appliance!